 How is Square One different?

-What happens if my jewelry is lost, stolen, or destroyed in a fire?
+What happens if my jewellery is lost, stolen, or destroyed in a fire?

 Your first step will probably be to file a claim.
 What happens after that will depend on the type of coverage you have purchased, and what you choose to do: will you replace the item, or accept a cash payment instead?

-How do I choose a limit of coverage for my jewelry and watches?
+How do I choose a limit of coverage for my jewellery and watches?

-Many customers have difficulty deciding how much coverage will be enough to replace all of their jewelry in the event of a significant loss.
-This becomes especially difficult when you inherit jewelry, or receive it as a gift – how can you choose a limit of coverage when you didn’t buy the item?
+Many customers have difficulty deciding how much coverage will be enough to replace all of their jewellery in the event of a significant loss.
+This becomes especially difficult when you inherit jewellery, or receive it as a gift – how can you choose a limit of coverage when you didn’t buy the item?

 As global markets remain relatively volatile, the cost of precious metals and stones continues to fluctuate.
 To make sure that your coverage remains adequate, we recommend that you revisit your appraisals at least once every three years; in many cases, you can ask the original appraiser to provide you with an opinion as to whether or not your specific item will have changed substantially in value and if you should go to the trouble of a complete re-appraisal.

-I bought this piece of jewelry for a discount.
+I bought this piece of jewellery for a discount.
 Why do I have to insure it for more than I paid?

-For more information on jewelry coverage, or to get a quote on your home insurance, contact Square One at 1.855.331.6933.
+For more information on jewellery coverage, or to get a quote on your home insurance, contact Square One at 1.855.331.6933.